 - If your child is performing in a concert with us, we actively encourage you to bring family and friends to enjoy the performance too!

-What safeguarding policies and safe working practices do you have in place?
+What safeguarding policy do you have in place?

-- We have a comprehensive safeguarding policy which also includes information about anti-bullying, e-safety and whistleblowing.
+We have a comprehensive safeguarding policy which also includes:

-- We have a comprehensive risk assessment which is designed to minimise potential risks to the health and safety of all our members, but in particular youth and vulnerable members.
+- Our comprehensive risk assessment which is designed to minimise potential risks to the health and safety of all our members, but in particular youth and vulnerable members.

-- We have a code of conduct for adults and youth volunteers who work with youth members.
+- Our code of conduct for all members, parents, and adults and youth volunteers who work with youth members.

 - We thoroughly vet the staff and volunteers who regularly work directly with youth members.
 This includes reference checks, qualification verification and DBS checks through to ongoing professional development including safeguarding training.

 - We complete DBS checks for all adults who regularly play in or assist with any of our ‘youth’ groups.

 - We have developed a policy for young volunteers to ensure the highest standards of safe working practices.

 - We keep a record of audiovisual consent for all our members to ensure that no images or video footage of children are used for publicity purposes without prior consent.
 Audiovisual consent is sought as part of the registration process.